llm-workflow-engine/llm-workflow-engine/README.md

 ## Docker (experimental)

-Build a docker image for testing `chatgpt-wrapper`:
+Build a docker image for testing LWE:

 Make sure your OpenAI key has been exported into your host environment as `OPENAI_API_KEY`